 Day 3: Canyonlands

-Because Canyonlands is so big, you’ll only have time to visit one district if you only have one day.
-We think that district should be the Island in the Sky.
+Because Canyonlands is so big, you’ll only have time to visit one district if you have only one day.
+We think that the district should be the Island in the Sky.
 We sometimes refer to Canyonlands as “Grand Canyon Junior” because so many of the views remind us of the Grand Canyon.
 The itinerary below will give you what we think are the highlights of the Island in the Sky District.

 Morning: Dead Horse Point State Park, Mesa Arch, Viewpoints, Aztec Butte Hike

-Dead Horse Point State Park is probably the best viewpoint you will see in the area, but it’s not part of Canyonlands and requires a $20 entry fee.
+Dead Horse Point State Park is probably the best viewpoint you will see in the area, but it’s not part of Canyonlands and requires a ~$20 entry fee.
 We love this viewpoint and it’s very accessible, but if you are short on time or cash, it’s ok to skip it because you’ll see similar viewpoints within Canyonlands.
 Note: Something cool you can see here is the Potash Ponds.
 They are turquoise in color and very cool!

 Mesa Arch is the #1 thing to do in Canyonlands.
 People especially love to watch the sunrise here.
-It’s a .7-mile loop to this small window through which you can gaze at the never-ending canyonlands.
+It’s a 0.7-mile loop to this small window through which you can gaze at the never-ending canyonlands.
 I especially love the Washer Woman formation in the background and walking along the edge of the canyon for more views.

 Viewpoints.
-Although there are several viewpoints throughout the park, my favorite ones are Grand View Point Overlook ( this one looks the most like the Grand Canyon) and Green River Overlook because you can see the river running through the canyon.
+Although there are several viewpoints throughout the park, my favorite ones are Grand View Point Overlook (this one looks the most like the Grand Canyon) and Green River Overlook, because you can see the river running through the canyon.
 Read more about these viewpoints at The Best Viewpoints in Canyonlands National Park.

 Aztec Butte Hike.
-This 1.6-mile roundtrip hike is our favorite in Island in the Sky, but scrambling is required.
+This 1.6-mile round-trip hike is our favorite in Island in the Sky, but scrambling is required.
 There are two buttes here.
-The first part of the hike leads around Lower Butte, you’ll need to scramble a bit to get up on top – most people will need to use their hands for balance as they climb up the slick rock.
+The first part of the hike leads around Lower Butte; you’ll need to scramble a bit to get up on top – most people will need to use their hands for balance as they climb up the slick rock.
 Once on top, follow the trail to the interpretive sign and Indian ruin below.
 This alone makes the short hike worth it.
 (Note: do not touch or climb into the structures.)
 If you’re up for more intense scrambling, continue on the trail to Aztec Butte.
 Scramble on top and walk to the other end for a really cool view into a side canyon.
 There are more ruins on the mesa top, as well as below the rim on the other side.

 If you aren’t going to drive the Shafer Trail that night, you may want to check out the Upheaval Dome Hike as well.